lucidbard/dig4639-mobile-dev/README.md

 The *ice* folder contains in-class exercises.

 ## About Me
-Amiel Devora looking for a UX/UI position.
+My name is Amiel Devora https://amieldevora.webflow.io/ I am looking for UX/UI position in the field.